ShinYwings/HDR-Map-Reconstruction-From-a-Single-LDR-Sky-Panoramic-Image-For-Outdoor-Illumination-Estimation/README.md

         If "False", you can evaluate the sun luminance estimator that you trained.

     --inference_img_dir :
         Absolute path of your input LDR directory to evaluate your sun luminance estimator.
-(Enable only if --train=False)
+(Enable only if --train False)

     (Optional)
         --dorf :